 There is no question that a real estate agent does a lot.
 Before escrow, he is preparing buyers sheets or seller’s home checklists.
 Once a property goes into escrow, the real estate agent transitions into a detail machine overseeing contract negotiations, inspections, and disclosure reports.
 As the client, it is hard to pinpoint exactly what needs to be done when.
-Here is what to expect from your real estate agent in Nashville to help keep you on track.
+Here is what to expect from your real estate agent in Franklin, Nashville, or Brentwood to help keep you on track.

 Help You Prioritize